 The owner, a Hanoian – who might know how to do justice to a cup of egg coffee, shared with us that she got the recipe from her mom, who used to open an egg coffee shop in Hanoi.
 Therefore, the egg part is made with sugar instead of condensed milk because of the shortage of condensed milk in the past.
 Consequently, it tastes less sweet in comparison with other recipes.
 However, you can combine the egg coffee with the complimentary vanilla cookies to make it sweeter and add more texture.

 Address: 235A Huynh Tan Phat, Tan Thuan Dong Ward, District 7

 Price: VND 35,000

-Crossing Tan Thuan Bridge to what we call "the other side of Saigon", you'll find a cafe that offers authentic vibes and a taste of quaint Vietnam.
+Crossing Tan Thuan Bridge to what we call “the other side of Saigon”, you’ll find a cafe that offers a taste of quaint Vietnam.
 Hoa Dat Cafe resembles a beautiful old Vietnamese house from the inside out: northern-styled furniture in a dark brown tone, a small bookshelf, and pictures of old Saigon on the wall, a board of Chinese chess games for the real experts.
 All harmonize well as customers listen to the calming tunes of southern and central Vietnam folk songs.